niksilver/monome-docs/norns/mods.md

 * `script_post_cleanup` - called after a script's `cleanup()` function has been called, this normally occurs when switching between scripts

+Notice that the hooks are for events that happen outside any mods - around the system's startup and shutdown, and around any scripts loading and unloading.
+So by registering functions with the hooks mods can interact with those things.

 Multiple mods can each register their own callback function for a given hook. matron will sort the hooks alphabetically before executing them.
 This allows mods that add parameters to add them in a consistent order -- eg. mods that need all parameters available before executing should start with `~` to ensure they're at the end.